Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 Day 5 IGUASSU FALLS

 Cross the border and visit the Argentine side of the FALLS.
 Begin with a short ride on the open-air ECOLOGICAL JUNGLE TRAIN through the rainforest.
 A series of boardwalks takes you above the falls to see the water crashing down into the Devil’s Throat.
-Your afternoon is free to explore, or you may opt to visit the Bird Park, home to many species of indigenous birds as well as flora from the area.
+Your afternoon is free to explore, or you may opt to visit the Bird Park, home to many species of endemic birds as well as flora from the area.

 Day 6 IGUASSU FALLS–BUENOS AIRES, ARGENTINA